lmammino/loige.co/content/posts/2023-08-16_why-you-should-consider-rust-for-your-lambdas/index.md

 In this talk, I will show many practical code examples and use cases and some of the tooling you can use today to bootstrap, test and deploy Lambda functions written in Rust.

 If you are not in Dublin, you can join the event anyway.
 There will be a live stream as well 🙂

+Finally, if you think your organisation needs help with Serverless or with reducing your AWS bills, consider [reaching out to fourTheorem](https://fourtheorem.com/contact-us/).
+We are a consulting company specialised in serverless and all things AWS, and I like to think we are lovely to work with. 😊

 ## Conclusion